Andy Ngo: Patriot Prayer video and departure from Quillette (2019)

 On August 26, 2019, the Portland Mercury reported on a video where Ngo was seen smiling and laughing at certain points while standing in the presence of members of Patriot Prayer on May 1, as they planned an attack on antifascists following the May Day protests.
 He later followed the group on foot a few blocks to the Cider Riot bar, where Patriot Prayer members attacked the patrons.
 The video became part of court documents in a lawsuit against Patriot Prayer members for causing the riot.
 One of the victims of the attack was knocked unconscious with a baton and suffered a broken vertebra; Ngo later posted a video of her being attacked and identified her online.
 The Portland Mercurys Alex Zilenski stated "there's no way [Ngo] couldn't know the group was planning on instigating violence."
-The Portland Mercury also quoted an undercover antifascist embedded in Patriot Prayer saying that Ngo had an "understanding" with the far-right group that the group "protects him and he protects them".
+The Portland Mercury also quoted an "undercover" antifascist, who went by the pseudonym "Ben" and stated that he was embedded in Patriot Prayer, as saying that Ngo had an "understanding" with the far-right group that the group "protects him and he protects them."

 Later during the day on August 26, Ngo's name was deleted from Quillettes masthead, and the site from Ngo's Twitter feed.
 The editor of Quillette, Claire Lehmann, told The Daily Beast that the two developments were not linked and that Ngo had left the website several weeks earlier.
 After publication of its story, the Portland Mercury published a letter from Ngo's lawyer seeking retraction of the newspaper's "false and inherently defamatory statements".
 The Portland Mercury stood by its reporting.

 On August 30, The Spectator published an article by Ngo in which he stated he did not know about the far-right group planning the attack, that he "[only] caught snippets of various conversations" and "was preoccupied on [his] phone", describing the accusations as "lies".
 Writing in the libertarian magazine Reason, Robby Soave expressed agreement that the video did not show evidence that Ngo knew beforehand about a violent plot.